g5search/opex-runbook/docs/testing/unit-testing.md

 # Unit Testing

-#### Description: Unit testing is completed on individual branches against their unique acceptance criteria to determine whether they are fit for release to production.
+#### Unit testing is completed on individual branches against their unique acceptance criteria to determine whether they are fit for release to production.

 ---